When To Host A Baby Shower

 Just be sure to avoid inviting the same people to both events — unless they insist!
 And if you’ve already had one celebration, you may want to skip the registry reminders in follow-up invites.
 (Or use these tips for how to share your baby registry without a shower).

-When is the best time to throw a baby shower?
+When is the best time to host a baby shower?

 Can you have a baby shower after the baby is born?